organisciak/dissertation/document/2_litreview.md

 #### Intrinsic / Extrinsic Motivation

-Motivation in crowdsourcing follows related work in the motivations of humans in general (TODO: cite Deci, Maslow, Aldoufer?).
+Motivation in crowdsourcing follows related work in the motivations of humans in general (TODO1: cite Deci, Maslow, Aldoufer?).
-While a review of that work is beyond the scope of this work, many views<!--(TODO: 'many views' needs citations)--> of crowdsourcing motivation adopt the lens of motivation as a mixture of _intrinsic_ factors and _extrinsic_ factors [@ryan_intrinsic_2000].
+While a review of that work is beyond the scope of this work, many views<!--(TODO1: 'many views' needs citations)--> of crowdsourcing motivation adopt the lens of motivation as a mixture of _intrinsic_ factors and _extrinsic_ factors [@ryan_intrinsic_2000].
 In the former, fulfillment is internal to the contributor, psychologically motivated, while in the latter the rewards are external.

 The spectrum of intrinsic to extrinsic motivators is commonly paralleled in crowdsourcing literature through dichotomy of paid and volunteer crowdsourcing [].